joereynolds/SQHell.vim/README.md

 `dd` to delete the row WHERE the column is the value under the cursor (don't worry... there's a prompt).

+`e` to edit the current row.
+This will open an SQHInsert buffer

+### SQHInsert

+Inside an SQHInsert you can press the following

+`ZZ` to close and save the editied row.
+This will reopen the previous SQHResult buffer

 For more sorting options, you can use `:SQHSortResults` with extra arguments for the unix sort command, a la `:SQHSortResults -rn`.
 It will always sort by the column the cursor is located on.